 - The names and addresses of the owners

-- Your signature and date of your application.
+- Your signature and date of your application

 Once the Florida Department of State receives your completed reinstatement form, you will receive a confirmation letter with an assigned filing number and relevant reference numbers.

-Florida reinstatement application can be submitted once you create a Sunbiz e file account.
+Florida reinstatement application can be submitted once you create a Sunbiz E-File account.

 How Long Does It Take To Reinstate an LLC in Florida?

-Businesses that have been dissolved or revoked for more than a year need up to 3 business days for the reinstatement to appear if paid by credit card or a Prepaid Sunbiz E-File Account.
+Business entities that have been dissolved or revoked for more than a year need up to 3 business days for the reinstatement to appear if paid by credit card or a Prepaid Sunbiz E-File Account.

 How Much Does It Cost to Reinstate an Inactive Florida Corporation?